alii/alistair-blog/posts/typescript-introduction.md

   twitter: aabbccsmith
 ---

+#### This post is a work in progress, and will be updated over time.

-This post is primarily for developers who _already_ have a fairly solid JavaScript understanding.
+This post is totally work in progress, and I will keep updating it in the future.
+It's primarily made for developers who _already_ have a fairly solid JavaScript understanding.
 Whilst TypeScript is brilliant, it's not amazing for those just starting out.
 I would recommend getting a solid grasp on the fundamentals of JS before moving on to an abstraction such as TS.

 # Intro